close

 expression

-Although a characteristic of all beings,, expression is generally considered as referring to states that are almost exclusively human.
-The ubiquity and relevance of extended and embodied cognition is then overlooked, and the psychological correlate of expression in human beings considered as technique.
+Although EXPRESSION is characteristic of all beings, generally it is considered to refer almost exclusively to states that are human.
+The ubiquity and relevance of extended and embodied cognition is then overlooked, and the psychological correlate of EXPRESSION in human BEINGS considered as technique.

-The term expression is used here more widely than normal to refer to semiotic communication — the making, recognizing, interpreting, using, and responding to signs; whether these are made through, for instance, auditory, visual, mophological, or behavioural media.
+The term EXPRESSION here is used, more widely than is normal.
+It refer to semiotic communication — making, recognizing, interpreting, responding to and using signs; whether these are, for instance, in auditory, visual, morphological, or behavioural media — and also to qualities of inanimate noumena.

-awareness arises from differentiated sets of mental activity — temporary foci around which orbits, for instance, our own cognition.
-Conscious expression is then a linear organization of the elements of these foci, and fluency the semiotic competence with which they are identified and translated into a stream of signs.
+awareness arises from differentiated sets of mental activity — temporary foci around which in our case cognition orbits.
+Conscious expression is a linear organization of elements of these foci, and fluency the semiotic competence with which they are identified and translated into signs.

-language is the recognition of a set of signs, the meaning of which has been informed by the macrocosm of metalanguage within which it has developed — cultures are metalanguages within which human languages develop.
-Languages then drive the development of cultures.
+language is the recognition of a set of signs, the meaning of which has been informed by the macrocosm of metalanguage within which it has developed — cultures are the metalanguages within which human language develops, these in turn then driving the development of cultures.

 The expression we develop within the cultures of our ontogeny is foundational.
-Together with other elementary, cognitive and bio-mechanical capabilities, the fluency we acquire then is formative, as in later life, engaging with expression in other cultures, it commensurately founds our expression within these too.
+Together with our other elementary, cognitive and bio-mechanical capabilities, as we engage within other cultures in later life, it founds our expression commensurately within these too.

 expression